 While out-of-town events rarely offer the time or opportunity to tour venues and speak to staff in person, technology can help bridge this gap.
-Ask about updated photos, video tours, or Skype chats with the party planner.
+Ask about updated photos, video tours, or Zoom chats with the party planner.
 Don’t hesitate to ask for exactly what you want to see.
-(If you really need to see the ladies’ bathroom and know that it has the room you need, request photos.)
+If you really need to see the ladies’ bathroom and know that it has the room you need, request photos.

-Get documentation for any amenity they claim to offer, from accessible parking to A/V equipment.
+Get documentation for any amenity they claim to offer, from accessible parking to audio-visual equipment.
 Now is the time to get answers — not after you’ve already put down a deposit.

 Many venues will have partnerships with local vendors, who can provide everything from table linens to tiny toasts.
 Since you can’t be on-hand for all the tastings and walkthroughs, it’ll give you some peace of mind to look for venues that can (and will) take care of every detail.
 An all-inclusive venue gives you the assurance that you can fly in and expect everything to be good to go.